amiresaye6/ICMS_city_socialmedia_subsystem/README.md

 - **Phase 3**: Testing and Documentation

 ## Contributing
-Contributions are welcome.
-Please read our [Contribution Guidelines](link-to-guidelines) for more details on our development process.
+I want you to know that contributions are welcome.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Special thanks to our team and mentors at [University/Organization Name] for their guidance and support.
+Thanks to our team and mentors at [University/Organization Name] for their guidance and support.